elblogbruno/Notion-GoogleTasks/README.md

-Need to have a ```client_id.json``` get from the Google Calendar API, more info here: https://developers.google.com/calendar/quickstart/python
+Need to have a ```client_id.json``` get from the Google Calendar API, more info here: https://developers.google.com/calendar/quickstart/python If you already have it because you have setup my other repo https://github.com/elblogbruno/Notion-GoogleCalendar-Sync, you can reuse it!

 Also a ```settings.json``` file with this structure:
 ```